 That’s only one example of course.
 There are plenty of others that popped up when actually writing The Sky Thief where I asked “Will this hurt sales or should I keep it?”
 And, ultimately, I went with the choices that I would have wanted as a reader, even if it didn’t necessarily follow the necessary trends.

 No, I didn’t want to have my lead pining over a boy the whole book, though he does provide the mystery Alexandra wishes to solve.
 I didn’t want Ghaoithe to be involved with another crewmate.
 Many of the marketing trends show that, in YA and Contemporary Fantasy, women read because of the love interest, but I don’t think that’s necessarily true.
 If anything, I think forced romantic conflict can slow down an otherwise impressive story (looking at you, Hunger Games).

 In this new age of publishing, where traditional publishers demand certain things and self-publishers seem to have little restraint, it’s important to find a balance between the two.
 Having spent several years in the film industry, I can safely say that those big-shop marketing teams are not always right – ESPECIALLY in an artistic trade – but the self-publishers who constantly talk about “their vision” are just as difficult.

 Be open to suggestions.
 Understand that getting a book in front of people often takes a team, and people who go solo rogue rarely get results.
 But, if there’s a conflict, go with what you would enjoy reading.
 Have confidence in your own writing.
 If it’s good, it will sell eventually.

-Purchase The Sky Thief for Kindle and paperback, or read free on Kindle Unlimited!
+The Sky Thief is now available on Kindle and trade paperback or free through Kindle Unlimited!